Response

 Bacteria can be a primary pathogen, a secondary pathogen creating a secondary infection in unhealthy corals, or an opportunistic pathogen attacking corals with depressed immune function.
 Some of these pathogens may be normally associated with corals and are harmless until triggered by an environmental change.
 The relatively new scientific field of coral disease has identified only about a dozen pathogens in the world.

-Current hypotheses include that secondary pathogens are influencing the virulence of stony coral tissue loss disease, while environmental factors may be affecting disease progression and transmission.
+Current hypotheses include that secondary pathogens are influencing the virulence of stony coral tissue loss disease, while nvironmental factors may be affecting disease progression and transmission.
 Experiments are ongoing.
 The identification and isolate of the pathogen(s) causing stony coral tissue loss will be important for the development of diagnostic tools and more targeted treatments.

 Pathogen Research